Check-In & Packet Pick-Up

 Drop Bags

-Drop bag service will be offered at Goodenough Creek (15.1), South Fork Road (28.5), West Fork (35.5), Gibson Jack (47.8), City Creek (63.5), West Fork (79.7), Big Fir (94.7).
 Drop bags must be securely tied and clearly marked, with name, bib number, and aid station.
 Drop bags must be dropped off at your pre-race briefing.
-They should also be in a weather proof bag, as they will likely be exposed to the elements.
+Use a weather proof drop bag; they will be exposed to the elements.
 All drop bags will be transported to the finish line for you to collect after you finish.
-All drop bags unclaimed after the race are donated to Goodwill the Friday after the race.

 Course Markings